caffeine-overload/rocl/README.md

 rocl is an OpenCL binding for R that tries to stay true to the C interface.

 This is intended to be a package that is used by other packages to deliver accelerated routines to R end-users without them having to worry about OpenCL programming.
+Unless of course said users are familiar with OpenCL.

 This is still a work in progress, but basic OpenCL workflow already works.